makyo/writing/anthologies/arcana/invitation.md

 The Sun | |
 The World | |

+Also talked to but haven't decided on a card: *Sparf*.

 The intentionally-vague definitions I'm nudging people towards, if they don't have any in their heads already, are available [here](../cards), but there are a ton more ways to look at the archetypes involved in each.
 Good luck, and keep in touch!
 I'm looking forward at seeing what folks come up with